Presented by Health Ade

 Sage rolls it down.
 The woman hands her a piece of jewelry.
 It’s a ring, and it’s beautiful.
 It’s steampunk meets the ocean breeze with shells and pieces of sea glass cast together with metal and studs.
-The woman gleams and slides her work onto her hands.
+The woman gleams and slides the piece onto Miss Erickson.
 It’s large and covers the back of Sage’s hand, wrapping around her wrist and connecting below the veins.
 The piece must’ve taken a week to make, and it is stunning, in a Pirates of the Caribbean way.

 The woman's name has been forgotten (at least by the author).
 The memory remains.

 She wants Sage to have it.
 Sage explains she can’t take it.
 And the woman tells the importance of Sage having it, that she couldn’t give it to anyone else.
 The woman’s big, full brown eyes are wet–again, not a drop spills.
 Sage accepts and asks the woman if she’ll be around the Harbor over the next week or so.
 She says, likely.

 Eric Tomlinson, who was with us on the shoot, rolls down the back window of the car.
 He thanks the woman and hands her a $20.

 “I didn’t want any money for this,” she tells us.
 “I want her to have it, she’s such a beautiful soul and it looks perfect on her.
 But thank you.
 I will take it.
 We could really use this right about now.”

 She gives Sage another long hug.
 She smells Sage’s hair and tells her she’s beautiful.

 The woman thanks and thanks and thanks her...and us.

 Before we part, she asks if we’d like to see her dance.
 “The kids call it flossing,” she says.